getify/Functional-Light-JS/ch7.md

 keypresses = trackEvent( newEvent2, keypresses );
 ```

-**Note:** Did you spot why I used `concat(..)` instead of `push(..)`ing directly to `keypresses`?
+**Note:** Did you spot why I didn't `push(..)` directly to `keypresses`?
 Because in FP, we typically want to treat arrays as immutable data structures that can be recreated and added to, but not directly changed.
 We trade out the evil of side-effects for an explicit reassignment (more on that later).

 Though we're not changing the structure of the array, we could if we wanted to.
 More on this in a moment.